 Whole Foods Local Producer Loan Program – Call it enlightened self interest.
 The natural foods retailer offers low-interest loans (5% – 9%) from as little as $1000 up to $100,000 to its local food suppliers.
 (Collateral required)

-Designer Tory Burch has teamed up with Bank of America to create Elizabeth Street Capital, a program that provides early-stage women entrepreneurs with access to low-cost capital through CDFI partners as well as mentoring support and networking opportunities.
+Designer Tory Burch’s foundation teamed up with Bank of America to provide early-stage women entrepreneurs with access to low-cost capital through CDFI partners as well as mentoring support and networking opportunities.